Jit-Bdr-Rana/collage-app/README.md

   <p>Special thanks to <a href="https://github.com/anupjungkarki">anup karki</a> for User Interface design
   https://github.com/anupjungkarki/College-App-Fontend</p>

-    <p>Special thanks to Seazone Joshi for his experties in various feild and his guidance</p>
+  <p>Special thanks to Seazone Joshi for his experties in various field and his guidance</p>